nchapelle/BurgerSQL/README.md

 # BurgerSQL
-A brief display of my understanding with integrating DB functionality within the Heroku Web Application.
+A brief display of my understanding and exploration of integrating DB functionality within a Heroku Web Application.